smithy-lang/smithy-rs/design/src/rfcs/rfc0020_service_builder.md

 }
 ```

-There are two points at which the customer might want to apply middleware: around `tower::Service<{Operation}Input, Response = {Operation}Output>` and `tower::Service<http::Response, Response = http::Response>`, that is, before and after the serialization/deserialization is performed.
-The change described only succeeds in the later, and therefore is only a partial solution to (1).
+There are two points at which the customer might want to apply middleware: around `tower::Service<{Operation}Input, Response = {Operation}Output>` and `tower::Service<http::Request, Response = http::Response>`, that is, before and after the serialization/deserialization is performed.
+The change described only succeeds in the latter, and therefore is only a partial solution to (1).

 This solves (2), the service builder may apply additional middleware around the service.